papr8ka/-lwjgl-basics-wiki/ShaderLesson6.md

 - [njob](http://charles.hollemeersch.net/njob)
 - [ShaderMap](http://shadermap.com/home/)

+Note that many of these applications will produce aliasing and inaccuracies, read [this article](http://www.katsbits.com/tutorials/textures/how-not-to-make-normal-maps-from-photos-or-images.php) for further details.

 You can also use 3D modeling software like [Blender](http://www.blender.org/) or [ZBrush](http://www.pixologic.com/) to sculpt high-quality normal maps.

 <a name="BlenderTool" />